zonemaster/zonemaster-backend/docs/Configuration.md

 Ignored by the SQLite database engine.

+The MySQL.user and PostgreSQL.user properties take precedense over this.

 ### password

 The password of the configured user.

 Ignored by the SQLite database engine.

+The MySQL.password and PostgreSQL.password properties take precedense over this.

 ### database_host